 - 2004 American Academy of Neurology, Alliance Founders Award (San Francisco)

-Associate Professor Williams returned to Melbourne as one of the lead clinicians at The Van Cleef Roet Centre for Nervous Diseases, Monash University, where he directs the Movement Disorders Research Program.
-This program includes clinical trials looking at treatments of various movement disorders including Parkinson’s disease, progressive supranuclear palsy, multiple system atrophy, orthostatic tremor and essential tremor.
+Associate Professor Williams returned to Melbourne as one of the lead clinicians at The Van Cleef Roet Centre for Nervous Diseases, Monash University, where he directed the Movement Disorders Research Program until 2019.
+His clinical research within the Department included includes clinical trials looking at treatments of various movement disorders including Parkinson’s disease, progressive supranuclear palsy, multiple system atrophy, orthostatic tremor and essential tremor.
 Current research emphases include deep brain stimulation surgery for Parkinson’s disease, dystonia and essential tremor, the genetic basis of dystonia and Parkinson’s disease and molecular studies of Parkinson’s disease neurodegeneration.

-Associate Professor Williams has published over 85 scientific papers in peer-reviewed medical journals.
+Associate Professor Williams has published over 100 scientific papers in peer-reviewed medical journals.
 His published research and book chapters cover topics that include: treatment of headaches; inherited muscle diseases; Parkinson’s disease diagnosis; pathology of neurodegenerative diseases; classification and diagnosis of movement disorders; and neuroimaging.
-He is a past-member of the Education Committee of the international Movement Disorders Society, and executive of the Movement Disorders Society of Australia.
-He is currently on the Executive Committee of Australian and New Zealand Headache Society and is a member of The Sports Neurology Section of the American Academy of Neurology.
-He is honorary Medical Adviser for PSP-Australia, acted as a Media Liaison for Parkinson’s Victoria and Co-Chair of the Melbourne Basal Ganglia Club.
+He has served on the Education Committee of the international Movement Disorders Society, the executive of the Movement Disorders Society of Australia and the Australian and New Zealand Headache Society.
+He has been honorary Medical Adviser for PSP-Australia, acted as a Media Liaison for Parkinson’s Victoria and Co-Chair of the Melbourne Basal Ganglia Club.
 He has been awarded several scholarships, prizes and research grants, including the Bethlehem Griffiths Award, grants from The Brain Foundation and NH&MRC and a Neuroscience Research Fellowship.

 Associate Professor Williams is regularly invited lecture at international meetings.
-In the last five years he has presented to the symposia in Queenstown, Taipei, Seoul, Tokyo and London, clinical meetings in Freemantle, Auckland, Sydney and Melbourne and conferences in San Diego, Auckland, Queenstown, Adelaide and Paris.
 His short film “James Parkinson’s London” has been shown in Berlin, New Orleans and Chicago and was published world-wide by the Movement Disorders Society.

 He is an enthusiastic cyclist and sits on the Audit and Risk Committee for Cycling Victoria.
 He is a Graduate of the Australian Institute of Company Directors.